 - 1 large can tomato puree

 - ¼ cup white wine

 - 8 mini fresh mozzarella balls or 1 cup shredded mozzarella

-- Pour milk over ground beef
+- Pour milk over ground veal

 - Season with salt and pepper